 3. Business and Employment Opportunities Not Available in the U.S.

 If you plan to work in your adopted country, you may be surprised to find that your professional skills are in high demand with local employers, perhaps due to a dearth of similarly skilled locals.
 Likewise, if you’re willing to do the work necessary to start your own business, you may find that few if any local companies operate in the same niche or have the same capabilities.
 These deficiencies are more likely to occur in countries with poor higher education systems, inadequate workforce training, or undiversified economies reliant on a few big industries.

 In a similar vein, many countries have economic opportunities that transplants are uniquely qualified to address.
-For instance, upon arrival, you might discover that your new city has no English-language news outlet, or lacks interpreters fluent in both English and the local language.
+For instance, upon arrival, you might discover that your new city has no English-language news outlet, or lacks local attorneys familiar with U.S. law.

 4. Opportunities to Meet New Friends and Colleagues